 local://.
 For a deployment that uses S3 as a block adapter, this would be a bucket name with an optional prefix, e.g.

-s3://my-bucket/prefix.
+s3://example-bucket/prefix.
 Notice that lakeFS will only manage the data written under that prefix.
 All actions on the managed data must go through lakeFS endpoint.
 Data written directly to the bucket under different paths will be accessible in the same way it was before.

 You just created your first lakeFS repository!
 Go to Copy Files for adding data to your new repository.